-- (iii) Off-balance sheet interbank exposures are excluded for computing Credit Equivalent of Off -Balance Sheet Exposures for the priority sector targets. - (iv) The term "all inclusive interest" includes interest (effective annual interest), processing fees and service charges. - (b) Banks should ensure that loans extended under priority sector are for approved purposes and the end use is continuously monitored.
+- (a) In these Directions, unless the context otherwise requires, the terms herein shall bear the meanings assigned to them below: - (i) Contingent liabilities/off-balance sheet items do not form part of priority sector target achievement. - (ii) The term "all-inclusive interest" includes interest (effective annual interest), processing fees and service charges. - (b) Banks should ensure that loans extended under priority sector are for approved purposes and the end use is continuously monitored.
 The banks should put in place proper internal controls and systems in this regard. - (c) All other expressions unless defined herein shall have the same meaning as have been assigned to them under the Banking Regulation Act or the Reserve Bank of India Act, or any statutory modification or re-enactment thereto or as used in commercial parlance, as the case may be.